marinade-finance/validator-bonds/packages/validator-bonds-cli/README.md

 * `slotsToStartSettlementClaiming`: Number of slots that must elapse after a `Settlement` is created before claiming is permitted.
 * `withdrawLockupEpochs`: Number of epochs that must elapse before a Bonds withdrawal request can be claimed.
 * `minimumStakeLamports`: Minimum size of a stake account when working with split stakes.
+* `minBondMaxStakeWanted`: Minimal value in lamports to be permitted being defined for bond `--max-stake-wanted` parameter.

 ```sh
 # Global configuration of Marinade Validator Bonds Program